8nite/metatrader-4-mcp/README.md

 2. **No market data**: Ensure the symbols are available in your MT4 Market Watch
 3. **Orders not executing**: Verify that automated trading is enabled in MT4
 4. **File access errors**: Check MT4 data path configuration and file permissions
+5. **Backtest status/results not available**:
+   - Check if API endpoints are responding (server will auto-fallback to files)
+   - Ensure EA is writing to `mt4_reports/` directory using the provided template
+   - Verify `MT4_REPORTS_PATH` environment variable is set correctly
+6. **File-based fallback not working**: Ensure reports directory exists and has proper permissions

+## Environment Variables

+- `MT4_HOST`: IP address of Windows machine running MT4 (default: 192.168.50.161)
+- `MT4_PORT`: Port number for HTTP bridge (default: 8080)
+- `MT4_REPORTS_PATH`: Directory path for EA report files (default: /tmp/mt4_reports)

+## EA Integration Guide

+To enable file-based reporting in your Expert Advisors:

+1. Copy the `EA_FileReporting_Template.mq4` code into your EA
+2. Call `WriteBacktestStatus()` periodically during backtesting
+3. Call `WriteBacktestResults()` when backtest completes
+4. Ensure MT4 has write permissions to the reports directory

+The MCP server will automatically detect and use these files when API endpoints fail.

+## Unified EA Setup

+**MCPBridge_Unified.mq4** combines both MCP communication and enhanced reporting:

+### Key Features
+- **All MCP Bridge Functions**: Account info, market data, order management
+- **Enhanced Backtest Reporting**: Real-time status and comprehensive results
+- **Configurable Options**: Enable/disable reporting features as needed
+- **Live Trading Support**: Works for both backtesting and live trading

+### Quick Setup
+1. Use `MCPBridge_Unified.mq4` instead of separate EAs
+2. Enable both `EnableFileReporting` and `EnableBacktestTracking` in EA inputs
+3. Full MCP functionality with automatic file-based fallback

+See `MCPBridge_Unified_Guide.md` for detailed setup instructions.